binaryoutcast/.github/profile/README.md

 ## Resources

-Abandoned repos can be found @ https://github.com/binoc-graveyard/
+Older repositories can be found @ https://github.com/binoc-graveyard/

 ## Code of Conduct